-- The first and most obvious thing to do to get a stronger coffee is to increase the amount of grind you use for a given amount of water.
-Or, looking at it from the opposite direction, use less water for a given amount of coffee grind.
+- The first and most obvious thing to do to get a stronger coffee is to increase the amount of coffee you use for a given amount of water.
+Or, looking at it from the opposite direction, use less water for a given amount of ground coffee.
 This applies regardless of the brewing equipment you are using.
 Just like Vegemite toast, the more you use the stronger the taste will be.

 - Use a fresh grind.
-It’s said that up to 50% of the flavours dissipate from coffee within 15 minutes of doing the grind.
-We’re not sure how accurate these figures are, but the grind definitely loses flavour the longer it is left exposed to air.
-It’s easy to use a fresh grind if you do your own grinding at home, but even if you buy ground coffee beans (which are vacuum sealed) just make sure that you reseal the bag tightly as soon as possible after use.
+It’s said that up to 50% of the flavours dissipate from coffee within 15 minutes of grinding it.
+We’re not sure how accurate these figures are, but the coffee definitely loses aroma, flavour and crema the longer it is left exposed to air.
+It’s easy to use a fresh grind if you do it yourself at home, but even if you buy ground coffee beans just make sure that you reseal the bag tightly as soon as possible after use.
 There is no better investment than a coffee grinder.
 They come in all shapes and sizes.

-- Experiment with the amount of time you let the coffee brew (or bloom to use the technical term).
+- Experiment with the amount of time you let the coffee brew.
 The brew time will vary somewhat depending on the equipment you are using, but 20 seconds from the time of adding the water to the grind is probably the minimum brew time.
 You can try 30 secs, 40 secs or even longer.
 The combination of hot water (hot, not boiling) and pressure (depending on the equipment) is what extracts the flavour filled oils from the coffee grind and the more oils you can extract the stronger the final taste will be.

 These four variables will have the biggest impact on the intensity of flavour you get from your coffee but there is one important thing to remember – a longer extraction time will increase flavours you get from your coffee beans, but it will also increase the bitterness you get.
 This might suit your tastes, but too much astringency and bitterness can detract from the enjoyment of the coffee.